 Why do we enjoy breakfast on Oahu so much?
-The time zone change from home means that we are up very early, ready to watch the sunrise and get going.
+The time zone change from home on the East coast means that we are up very early, ready to watch the sunrise and get going.
 Fortunately, we’ve always found memorable things to eat at these Oahu breakfast spots that fuel our adventures in paradise!

 - LuLu’s Waikiki